aiven/aiven-docs/docs/platform/howto/prepare-for-high-load.md

    - `backup_minute`: The minute of the hour to begin the backup.

 :::tip
-If you intend to make a plan upgrade, it is a good idea to do it shortly after a full backup is taken.
+If you intend to make a plan upgrade, we recommend you do it immediately after a full backup.
 This reduces the amount of incremental changes that need to be applied on top of the base backup and therefore speeds up the upgrade itself.
 :::